Called to Serve: Draftees’ Stories from the Vietnam War

 Strong House, 67 Amity Street, Amherst

-The book was subsequently adapted into the play, “The Draft”, by prize-winning playwright, Peter Snoad.
-It premiered in Boston and was performed at the Academy of Music in September 2015 Tom’s dual purpose in writing the book was to preserve these gripping, emotional stories and to aid in the healing process that still is taking place 40 years after the fall of Saigon.
+The book was subsequently adapted into “The Draft,” a play by prize-winning playwright Peter Snoad.
+It premiered in Boston and was performed at the Academy of Music in September 2015.
+Tom’s dual purpose in writing the book was to preserve these gripping, emotional stories and to aid in the healing process that still is taking place 40 years after the fall of Saigon.